oracle/cloud-native-devops-workshop/microservices/CloudNative300.md

 ## Required Artifacts

-- The following lab an Oracle Public Cloud account that will be supplied by your instructor.
-You will need to download and install latest version of Brackets text editor.
+- The following lab requires an Oracle Cloud account that will be supplied by your instructor.
+You will need to download and install latest version of the Brackets text editor.

 # Create Initial Twitter Marketing UI Service